Skip to content

 WARNING

-Using a custom fetch function will interfere with fetching local routes during SSR, which is required for the proxy to function.
-If you need to use a custom fetch function, be sure you either wrap useRequestFetch() as in the example, or only use it for client-side requests.
+Custom fetch functions interfere with fetching local routes during SSR, which is required for the proxy to function.
+Either wrap useRequestFetch() as shown, or use custom fetch only for client-side requests.

 Released under the MIT License.